Search

 Rudolfinum — Dvořák Hall

 Among Czech Philharmonic audience members, violinist Josef Špaček is especially popular.
-In a recent survey of regular subscribers who were asked which artist they would most like to hear in a solo recital, the former Czech Philharmonic Concertmaster came up top.
+In a recent survey of regular subscribers who were asked which artist they would most like to hear in a solo recital, the former Czech Philharmonic concertmaster came up top.

 Although it has been four years since he left, Josef Špaček is still closely associated with the Czech Philharmonic thanks to many joint projects and regular collaborations. Špaček’s solo career is now his main professional focus, and he enchants audiences both at home at the Rudolfinum and abroad.
 Although he appears with top European and American orchestras and plays chamber music regularly in the world’s most prestigious concert halls, he has not forgotten his roots.
 He can be heard at both New York’s Carnegie Hall but also small villages across the Czech Republic.